wasinger/url/README.md

 url
 ===

-PHP class for handling and manipulating URLs
+PHP class for handling and manipulating URLs.